What can parents expect from the Governing Body?

 This all amounts to a demanding role for governors who all seek to ensure the group is comprised of a wide range of skilled volunteers who are able to offer the necessary level of commitment to this role.
 All governors at Winchcombe School are fully committed to challenging the school to continually bring about improvement, hold leaders to account and maintain a productive and supportive relationship with our head teacher Mr Templeton.

-How does the Winchcombe School Governing Body operate?
+How does the Winchcombe School Trustee Board operate?

 The governance of the school is structured in accordance with the Department of Educations Governors’ Handbook, which sets out how governance is structured in an academy school.
 We are an academy trust that is a charitable company limited by guarantee.
 An academy has two layers of governance:

-- The members of the trust (Member Trustees) who are akin to shareholders and have ultimate control of the direction of the academy trust
+- The members of the trust (Members) who are akin to shareholders and have ultimate control of the direction of the academy trust

-- The governors, who are also directors and trustees of the charitable company.
+- The trustees, who are also directors of the charitable company.

-There are 12 trustees completing the school’s governing body (2 of which staff) and the Company Secretary who also fulfils the role of Clerk to the Governors.
-Winchcombe School has four Members (one of which is also a trustee – under review)
+There are 10 trustees completing the school’s trustee board and the Company Secretary who also fulfils the role of Clerk to the Trustees.
+Winchcombe School has five Members.

-The governors are divided into two Committees – Resources (Chair. – Mrs A Peck) and Curriculum (Chair.
-Mr R Willcock).
-In addition, every governor takes responsibility for a “Link Governor” role which attaches them to an individual department or curriculum area to ensure high quality links between all school staff and the governing body.
+The trustees are divided into two Committees – Resources (Chair. – Mrs V Udale) and Curriculum (Chair.
+Mr R Wilcock).
+In addition, every trustee takes responsibility for a “Lead Trustee” role which attaches them to an individual department or curriculum area to ensure high quality links between all school staff and the trustee board.

 Committees meet at least every half term to discuss, review and consider issues pertinent to their Terms of Reference (i.e. what they are responsible for within the school).
-Their reports are provided to the Full Governing Body (FGB) which meets as a whole also every half term.
-Link Governors meet with their allocated department/curriculum area every term and again, full reports are provided to both the head teacher and the FGB.
+Their reports are provided to the Full Trustee board (FGB) which meets as a whole also every half term.
+Lead Trustees meet with their allocated department/curriculum area every term and again, full reports are provided to both the head teacher and the FGB.

-Governors undertake regular training both in school, online and with external providers.
-Governors are expected to maintain and expand their knowledge of the education system’s challenges, planned changes and their impact upon Winchcombe School.
-The governors share training, knowledge and other resources via group communications within the school’s secure internet based network similar to the My Big Campus used by parents and pupils.
+Trustees undertake regular training both in school, online and with external providers.
+Trustees are expected to maintain and expand their knowledge of the education system’s challenges, planned changes and their impact upon Winchcombe School.
+The trustees share training, knowledge and other resources via group communications within the school’s secure internet based network similar to the My Big Campus used by parents and pupils.

 Winchcombe School Association